-Immigration Services Funding
+Immigration Services Funding (ISF) Program

-The Welfare and Institutions Code (WIC) 13302-13307 authorize the CDSS to fund qualified nonprofit organizations (Grantees) to provide services to immigrants residing in, or formerly residing in, the State of California.
+The Welfare and Institutions Code (WIC) 13302-13307 authorize the California Department of Social Services (CDSS) to fund qualified nonprofit organizations (Grantees) to provide services to immigrants residing in, or formerly residing in, the State of California.
 The purpose of the Immigration Services Funding (ISF) Program is to expand available immigration services and increase the number of immigrants receiving quality immigration legal services.
-This is done by selecting qualified nonprofit organizations to provide free immigration legal services and to conduct education and outreach activities in immigrant communities, and by providing technical assistance to the nonprofit service providers to increase their expertise and ensure the quality of the service.
+This is accomplished by selecting qualified nonprofit organizations to provide free immigration legal services and to conduct education and outreach activities in immigrant communities, and by providing technical assistance to the nonprofit service providers to increase their expertise and ensure the quality of the service.
 At the discretion of the CDSS, additional services may be added.
 This funding is intended to serve individuals who cannot otherwise afford an attorney or legal representation.

 ISF Awarded Organizations by Fiscal Year